Walk around any city center at the height of summertime, and also, you’re sure to pass faces buried deep in a creamy, frozen dessert.

 Dairy (milk, cream, or both) and sugar are blended, mixed flippantly, and pasteurized.
 Natural or artificial flavors are then folded in.
 Next, the air is integrated by churning the mix earlier than freezing it (2, 3).

-Differences among ice cream and gelato
+Differences between ice cream and gelato

 Gelato and ice cream are made a piece differently, and their nutritional profiles mirror this.